ceshine/ceshine-hugo/content/post/20200628-full-word-masking-with-julia/index.md

 This is the algorithm I used to do whole word masking (given that the examples are already tokenized to word pieces):

-1. For each example, mark all the word pieces that are either the whole word or the first piece of a word (by using a mask).
+1. For each example, mark all the word pieces that are either a whole word or the first piece of a word (by using a mask).
 2. Randomly sample N marked pieces for each example (N is a hyper-parameter).
 3. Replacing the selected pieces with "[MASK]".
 4. Check if the next piece is a part of this word (tokens start with "##" in BERT tokenizer).
 If so, also replace it with "[MASK]".